ashish0kumar/Minimalist-C/x11_gui/README.md

 The program waits in an infinite loop for the Expose event (which occurs when the window is initially shown or needs to be redrawn), and then draws the text inside the window.

-## 📦 Dependencies
+## Dependencies

-To compile and run this program, you need the following:

-- A Linux system with the X11 development libraries installed.
+- `X11` development libraries.

-To install X11 development libraries on Ubuntu or other Debian-based systems, use:
+To install `X11` development libraries on Ubuntu or other Debian-based systems, use:

 ```bash
 sudo apt-get install libx11-dev
 ```

-## 🗒️ Notes
+## Notes

-- This is a basic X11 application that demonstrates how to create a simple graphical window.
+- This is a basic `X11` application that demonstrates how to create a simple graphical window.
 - It can be extended with more functionality, such as handling other types of events (keyboard input, mouse clicks, etc.).